Segmenting Your Analytics Data

-- for example, if you make analytics tags for every possible birthyear, your data will likely be spread thin because there are too many possible values.
+- Your analytics tag shouldn’t be overly specific.
+This leads to a small sample size and inconclusive data.
+For example, if you make analytics tags for every possible birth year, your data would be spread thin because there are too many possible values.

-- You must be able to find the information you are trying to pass as an analytics tag at search time.
+- You must be able to retrieve the information you are trying include as

 Implementing analytics tags

-Once you find a variable you want to use for analytics tags, you have to conditionally assign your tag to searches.
-This should be managed in the back-end of your applications.
-To clarify the process, let’s take an example: suppose you want to add analytics tags for searches in different languages.
+Once you find a variable you want to use for analytics tags, you have to conditionally assign this tag to searches.
+You should manage this in your application’s back end.
+For example, suppose you want to add analytics tags for searches in different languages.

-Let’s assume your site has a Pick your language drop-down that lets your user select the language of your site.
+Assume your site has a Pick your language dropdown that lets your user select the site’s language.
 You can use this element to assign a language analytics tag.
-For every search, pass the language tag related to the value your user has selected from the drop-down.
+For every search, pass the language tag related to the value your user has selected from the dropdown.

 Viewing your segmented analytics data

-You can view the analytics data associated with a certain tag by entering its name in the Tags input box of the dashboard’s Analytics tab.
+You can view the analytics data associated with a certain tag by entering its name in the Tags input box of Analytics section of the dashboard.
 Note, for now you can’t input multiple tags.